KIMS CSR Policy

 The CSR Committee of KIMS will consist of three Directors of the Company and one Advisory Member – Dr.M.I.Sahadulla, Mr.E.M.Najeeb, Mr.K.Jalaludeen and Mr.G.Vijayaraghavan.
+The convenor of the committee will be Ms.Vasuki Devadas, Sr.Manager-CSR.
 The responsibilities of the CSR Committee include:

 a) Formulate and recommend to the Board, a CSR Policy which shall indicate the activities to be undertaken, as specified in Schedule VII of the Companies Act 2013.